 Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

-A video doorbell used to be reserved for us tech nerds, but the convenience and added security they bring has seen a huge growth in the demand for them.
+A video doorbell (also known as a smart doorbell) was once reserved for us tech nerds, but the convenience and added security they bring has seen a huge growth in the demand for them.

 If you’re planning to add a video doorbell to your front porch, we’ve put together this guide with our top recommendations and some helpful buying advice.

-Our top 3 video doorbells in the UK are:
+The best video doorbells currently on the market in the UK are:

-The original video doorbell brand is still a great option, especially if you prefer to use Alexa over Google Home.
+The original smart doorbell brand is still a great option, especially if you prefer to use Alexa over Google Home.

 The motion sensor capabilities of Ring Plus are superb with their near motion zone detection which allows you to set a distance in front of your doorstep to monitor, great if you live near a busy street.